Laze-Project-Team/LazeNext/docs/en/first.md

 ## Philosophy and Goals

-We are developing Laze with the goal of "Great Programming Experience for All"!
+We are developing Laze with the goal of "A Great Programming Experience for All"!

 In order to achieve this goal, here are three things we are trying our best to achieve: "native language programming", "easy environment construction", and "simple and multifunctional".
 Please let us explain each of them in detail.